truthcoin/www.truthcoin.info/_posts/2015-12-28-blocksize-conversation.md

 #### Implications

-A Camp C's argument would tend to support a blocksize which slowly and continually increases, until problematic fluctuations arise, or are expected to arise (at which point the limit is halted or decreased).
+A C-<font color="green">Flavor</font> would tend to support a blocksize which slowly and continually increases, until problematic fluctuations arise, or are expected to arise (at which point the limit is halted or decreased).

-The IBL of Camp C would be driven by..
+The IBL of <font color="green">Flavor</font> C would be driven by..

 1. ..demand for BTC transactions, (which is in turn driven by "substitutes" [off-chain alternatives, altcoins, ...] and "compliments" [SilkRoad, JoyStream, ...]).
 2. ..improvements the technology which manages payments (fee-aware / fee-minimizing wallet software, lightning network).